acapela/monorepo/backend/README.md

 # Backend

-This is our main backend repository, it contains our hasura setup and API server.
+This is bakcend package of our monorepo, it contains our hasura setup and API server.

 ## Usage

-After cloning, run `npm install` to install the dependencies.
-After that, use `docker-compose up` to spin up your local hasura and postgres instance to work with.

-Use `npm run test:watch` to start running tests.
+For main setup instructions check root readme file.

 # Architecture